tundra-labs/tundra-tracker-docs/docs/tracker_faq.md

-## Where shall I contact if my tracker is dead or broken?
+## Where should I get in touch if my tracker is dead or broken?

-First we recommend checking out the forum and going through our "troubleshooting guide".
+First we recommend checking out the forum and going through our "troubleshooting guide" (to be added).
 If you still need support after, you can reach out to us [here](https://tundra-labs.com/pages/contact-usc).
 Please send only one email per support request to limit the number of tickets and to help us get through them faster.
 Thank you!